 So last week I set out to use up some of that kabocha squash "pumpkin" I've been roasting.
-(See Homemade Kabocha Squash "Pumpkin" Purée from Kitchen Parade.)
-Hummus came to mind -- especially because the textures of roasted pumpkin and puréed garbanzo beans are so similar.
+(See Homemade Kabocha Squash "Pumpkin" Purée from Kitchen Parade, my food column.)
+Hummus came to mind – especially because the textures of roasted pumpkin and puréed garbanzo beans are so similar.
 Could I actually make a low-cal hummus?

 Setting aside one tradition after another, I served Pumpkin Hummus with Honey not with pita bread but Pumpkin Corn Bread.

 WORD TO THE WISE If you're happy with store-bought hummus, don't start making hummus from scratch.
 You'll never go back.
 That said, just think how much happier you might be with hummus that you make and play with yourself.
 Like Pumpkin Hummus with Honey!